Skip to content

 <Data Name="ResourceAttributes">-</Data>

-• ObjectName — the full path.
-For files it's a Windows path; for registry keys, the full path under \REGISTRY\MACHINE\… (note: not the HKLM\… notation you'd type into regedit).
+• ObjectName.
+Full path.
+For files, a Windows path.
+For registry keys, the full path under \REGISTRY\MACHINE\... (not the HKLM\... you would type into regedit).

 • %%4425 = DELETE